 - Primary care providers: Make sure you go through their network of healthcare providers to have a perception of their services.
 Also, look out for health providers in their system that are within your locality in case of emergency.

 - Responsiveness: because of the nature of their service, health emergencies can occur at any time.
-Be sure to confirm that your HMO provider offers 24-hours customer care service to its subscribers.
-That way, you might have the required support during an emergency
+Be sure to confirm that your Healt Maintenance Organisation offers 24-hours customer care service to its subscribers.
+That way, you might have the required support during an emergency.

-However, there are two other alternatives to the HMO, namely Preferred provider organizations (PPOs) and point-of-service plans (POS).
+However, there are two other alternatives to the Health Maintenance Organisation, namely Preferred provider organizations (PPOs) and point-of-service plans (POS).
 The most commonly used plan in Nigeria is the HMO, but it is essential to follow the above steps before choosing an HMO provider.